jorop/landscaping-docs/docs/mapbox.md

 ### Zoom

 The zoom level of the heightmap tile.
-Best heightmaps will be delivered with zoom 15, which translates to an accuracy of ~ 2 to 4 meters.
+Best heightmaps will be delivered with zoom 14, which translates to an accuracy of ~ 2 to 4 meters.

+### Zoom Vector

+Zoom for vector tiles.
+14 is the default value and has world coverage.
+30 is the heighest, most detailed, but will download a massive amount of data even on small areas.
+NOTE: If you see areas without vector data in the debug lines view, the zoom level is to high, and mapbox cannot provide data for that area.

+### Zoom Satellite

+Zoom for satellite images.
+16 is the default value and has world coverage, 18 has a resolution of 0.3-0.6 meter almost everywhere.
+21 is the best (7.5 centimeter, some areas of US, Canada, Europe, and Australia) - but it will download a lot of data even on small areas and will take quite some time.
+> CAUTION: you might exceed your mapbox free tier when downloading at zoom 18 - 21.
+> Also it only make sense on small areas, because the texture resolution in Unreal Engine is limited with 8k
+NOTE: If you see black areas in the result, the zoom level is to high, and mapbox cannot provide data for that area.

+### Tile Download Warn Limit

+Enable a warning message popup before downloading more than a certain number of tiles.
+E.g. > 1000 tiles to not accidently exeed the free tier of Mapbox.
+Currently the free tier include 750,000 raster tiles (heightmap/satellite) and 200,000 vector tiles per month.
+0 means no warn messages and is the default.